Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 A following proposals have been advanced to reconcile trace fossils with Flood Geology; however, all fail miserably.

 1. Hydrologic sorting.
-First, tracks don't sort.
+First, tracks and trails are usually on intact beds, and thus do not sort.
 Second, any hydrologic sorting of body fossils makes the problems worse for Flood Geology.
 Such sorting would tend to group animals of similar size and density together, including many large mammals and similar sized dinosaurs.
 And yet they are never found together, nor even at the same geologic horizons.
 Mammal-like reptile tracks are consistently found stratigraphically below dinosaur tracks.
 Dinosaur and pterosaur tracks are consistently found below large mammal tracks.
 The same kind of succession occurs for corresponding body fossils.

 2. Ecological zonation.
 This would at best explain horizontal segregation, not the consistent vertical succession seen in the fossil record.
 It also does not explain the conditions found in the midst of, or immediately after, a global flood, which would destroy the original environments and ecosystems.